metaopt/torchopt/docs/source/optimizer/optim.rst

 Optax-Like API
 ~~~~~~~~~~~~~~

-For those users who prefer fully functional programing, we offer Optax-Like API by passing gradients and optimizers states to the optimizer function.
+For those users who prefer fully functional programming, we offer Optax-Like API by passing gradients and optimizers states to the optimizer function.
 Here is an example coupled with ``functorch``:

 .. code-block:: python